 - Especially Kamen Rider Black and Kamen Rider Black RX, whose opening consists of literally nothing but the hero riding his motorcycle(s) down a road.

-- Both openings of Kamen Rider Agito, especially the second one, was around 80% motorcycle riding and 20% everything else.
+- Both openings of Kamen Rider Agito, especially the second one, were around 80% motorcycle riding and 20% everything else.

 - Another Steven Bochco series, Hill Street Blues had an opening montage showing police cars rolling out of the station-house.